SPPACES: MEDICAL APP REVIEWS

 Cost: Free for the basic version; $4.99 per month for the “pro” version.

 Ease of use: Startup for the app is quick and simple.
 Patients enter their weight, height, goal weight, baseline activity level, weekly weight loss goal, and motivation for losing weight.
 Navigating through the app is seamless.
 The app can also import data automatically from the Apple Health App and FitBit devices.
-Content within
+Content within the app is available in English, French, German, Italian, Polish, Portuguese, Russian, and Spanish.

 1. Flores MG, Granado-Font E, Ferré-Grau C, Montaña-Carreras X. Mobile phone apps to promote weight loss and increase physical activity: a systemic review and meta-analysis.
 J Med Internet Res.
 2015;17(11):e253.